In this condition factsheet:

 Superficial veins are found in the fatty layer right under the skin and are visible as thin blue lines on the skin surface.
 The deep veins are not visible and are found in the muscles.
 The deep veins in the legs are squeezed by the surrounding muscles, which help to move blood from the legs upward to the heart.
 Since superficial veins aren't surrounded by muscles, there is no squeezing effect and the blood moves more slowly.
 You're more likely to get phlebitis in veins where the blood flows more slowly than normal, such as varicose veins.

 Phlebitis is often caused by an injury to a vein.
 A blood clot, called a thrombus, can form and stick to the side of the vein.
 Since there are no muscles to squeeze the clot, it stays stuck inside the vein and blocks blood flow.
 In general, blood clots that form in the superficial veins do not move or break off.
-On the other hand, blood clots that form in the deep veins can break off and travel to the lungs, where they can cause difficultly breathing.
+On the other hand, blood clots that form in the deep veins can break off and travel to the lungs, where they can cause difficulty breathing.

 Symptoms and Complications of Phlebitis

 The area around the vein is red, warm, swollen, and often painful.
 Because the blood in the vein tends to clot, the vein feels hard, not soft like a normal vein.
 The vein may even feel like a "rope" with knots along its length.
 When the superficial veins in the legs develop phlebitis, swelling of the ankle or foot is common.
+Long-standing phlebitis of the leg veins can lead to discoloration around the ankles.

 Although uncommon, untreated superficial phlebitis can spread to deep veins.
 More serious complications occur with DVT, where a blood clot can break free from a deep vein and move towards the lungs.
 The moving blood clot, called an embolus, can block blood flow to the lungs and is known as a pulmonary embolus.